-Unless the moon calls your heart and the beat sounds true,
+Unless the moon calls your heart and the beat rings true,

 And if we’re talking monsters, maybe you’re one too?

-Then let the drums lift your soul under the All Hallow’s Moon.
+Then let the drums drive your soul under the All Hallow’s Moon.

 Step out of the safe and the tame and the mild,